 There are various definitions of the term, "historical fiction" or "historical novel".
 The most general is a novel or other story "set among actual events or a specific period of history."
 Other definitions require the story to deal with a specific historical person or event that occurred before the author's lifetime.
 The requirement that a story relate to events before the lifetime of the author is meaningless for teaching purposes.
 Thus, for TWM any movie dealing with an historical figure, historical event or time period in the past constitutes historical fiction.

 TWM recommends selecting movies for both artistic merit and relative historical accuracy.
 Teachers should be seen as role models who insist upon quality in the media they present.
 For some students, watching films in class or as homework will be their first exposure to movies of excellence.
-TWM provides for its subscribers historical fiction film lists for American History
+TWM provides historical fiction film lists for American History

 If necessary, remind students that the antagonist in a story is not only a person.
 It can also be nature, an institution, a condition of society, a personality trait of the protagonist, or a problem in the relationship between the protagonist and another person.
 The antagonist is whoever or whatever the protagonist must overcome in the conflict described in the story.
 Their description of each should include their role in the story and some of their important character traits.

 When showing a film in class, TWM suggests that students review all of the questions in the movie worksheet before they watch the film.
 Several three to five minute breaks during the movie will allow students to review the questions again and make notes without missing any of the action.
 Provide a longer period of five to ten minutes after the movie has been completed for student to finalize their notes and then sufficient time to write full answers to the questions.
 Teachers may want to assign this last step as homework.